vikrampawar/learn-kafka/pages/ILoveLogsApacheKafkaAndRealTimeDataIntegration.md

 Message Brokers hold on to data and do not do any processing on it.

-Hadoopp is doing something higer level, in addition to HDFS, it allows map reduce and other processing.
+Hadoop is doing something higher level, in addition to HDFS, it allows map reduce and other processing.

-One of the key characteristics should allow stream processing in a rich way.
+Should allow stream processing in a rich way.

 **3. Clusters not servers**